The 7 Simple SEO Mistakes That Are Killing Your Content Marketing Strategy

 If you found this useful, learn more about leveraging your marketing efforts by implementing a rigorous SEO strategy.

-This article originally appeared on this site on May 26, 2017.
-We republish posts on Saturdays for readers who may have missed them the first time.
-It was published on Bold Digital, was written by Barak Hajaj from Business2Community, and legally licensed through the NewsCred publisher network.
-Please direct all licensing questions to email@example.com.
+This article originally appeared in Bold Digital, it was written by Barak Hajaj from Business2Community, and legally licensed through the NewsCred publisher network.
+Please direct all licensing questions to firstname.lastname@example.org.